rajarshisomvanshi/Computing-the-optimal-road-trip/README.md

-# Computing the Optimal Road Trip Across the U.S.
+# Computing the Optimal Road Trip.

 This project provides the methodology and code for computing the optimal road trip across the United States using a genetic algorithm.
 The code is implemented in Python and is designed to allow users to input their own list of waypoints and generate an optimized driving route.